gpleiss/ai-final-project/README.md

 To summarize a movie review not included in the NLTK:

     $ python summarizer.py filename.txt
-(We include 2 NYTimes movie reviews, review_oblivion.txt and review_painandgain.txt)
+(We include 1 NYTimes movie reviews, review_painandgain.txt)